 Working in Finance

 The dark side of finance is that it’s also ruthless.
 I have survived multiple rounds of layoffs here.
 I have seen individuals get the boot, entire divisions being shut down, you name it.
 The most traumatic experience was in 2009.
-On one Monday morning everybody had one-on-one talks with their respective managers to find out if they still had a job.
+On one Monday morning, everybody had one-on-one talks with their respective managers to find out if they still had a job.
 Some people went to their manager’s office and met their new manager because the old one got the boot, or was reassigned.
 I was lucky to keep my job.
 But I did get a new boss that day.
 The lessons: never take your paycheck for granted and treat each paycheck and bonus check as a gift from heaven because it could be your last one.
-Some people save money as screw-you money (only using the four letter word, see Jlcollinsnh, but we’re keeping things family friendly here).
-But for me it’s more about money in case my employer screws me.
+Some people save money as screw-you money.
+But for me, it’s more about money in case my employer screws me.